ramenhut/image-resampler/README.md

 * Signed or unsigned

 The library uses a descriptive image format system, making it trivial to add new formats simply by inserting a valid new descriptor into the format list.
+The library also provides support for converting between formats.
 The following image formats are supported out of the box:

 * R8
 * R16